 Your government’s move against taxi aggregators’ surge pricing model doesn’t fall in this line, and is bound to make life harder for the common man.
 As someone with a fair bit of exposure to transport planning and who is familiar with Delhi’s transport options, I argue that the current transport infrastructure is ill-equipped to handle the demand.

 It is in this space that technology players such as Ola and Uber have brought efficiencies that were unthinkable till a few years back.

 Allow me to explain.
 I am a working professional who commutes 45 kilometres (km) on an average every day.
 If I had to use the metro to reach my workplace, I would have to change trains at two different stations and then get down at the one 4km away from my office.
 I would not even want to get started on the availability of bus options on this route.
-I must impress upon you that delivery of services is not the exclusive domain of the government.

 Before I started using Ola and Uber, I used to rely on radio taxis.
 I did try the metro as well but consistent haggling with autorickshaw drivers for those last 4 km, coupled with the scorching Delhi heat, made that a frustrating experience.
 There were times when drivers quoted even up to Rs150 for 4 km.
 Sometimes they would simply refuse rides and I’d had to rely on cycle-rickshaws.

 Let’s put this in perspective with surge pricing.